 Just like a home, a car needs to be decluttered too.
 If you do not need something, then get rid of it.
 Do not drive it around as carrying unnecessary weight in the car.
 This increases the car’s weight and your fuel consumption, which leads to higher car maintenance costs.
 Besides, always remember to remove the bike holders and roof racks from the car once you are done using them.

 Being behind the wheels of your dream car sounds exciting, and most people easily lose themselves and begin racing with strangers on the road.
 I know the feeling of speeding through the freeway and seeing how many cars you can overtake.
 However, this habit can become addictive and increase my fuel consumption over time.
 Instead of racing, I drive at a moderate speed and save fuel costs in the process.
 Another fuel-saving tip is by slowing down and accelerating gradually.
 This consumes less fuel compared to rapid accelerations and sudden stops.
+Additionally, the exterior of your car may get scrapes and dents over time caused by you or other people, and therefore, going to reliable services like RJ Don Panelbeaters in Auckland can help to reduce long-term damage and costs too, in terms of the outside of your car.

 Any experienced driver understands that short journeys are naturally less fuel-efficient as they involve so much accelerating and braking after small distances.
 This leads to more fuel consumption compared to longer journeys.
 In addition to fuel consumption, these journeys, just like the longer ones, require the driver to adequately warm the car engine, leading to increased wear and tear in the battery.
 If you can walk during these short journeys, why not save yourself the extra costs and expenses of running the car?